Marcell Ozuna Player Props: Braves vs. Reds

 Marcell Ozuna At The Plate

-- Ozuna has two home runs and five walks while batting .074.
+- Ozuna has two home runs and five walks while hitting .071.

-- Ozuna has gotten a hit in two of eight games this season, but has had no multi-hit games.
+- Ozuna has gotten a hit in two of nine games this year, but has had no multi-hit games.

-- In eight games played this season, he has gone deep in two of them.
+- He has homered in two of nine games played this year, and in 6.1% of his plate appearances.

-- Ozuna has picked up an RBI twice this year, but just one in each of those games.
+- Ozuna has picked up an RBI twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.